hoist/hoist-js/README.md

 		doSectionStuff(data.sections);
 	});

-Single models can be retrieved in this way by setting the value in the hash to be the model type and the model id, separated by a space:
+Single models can be retrieved in this way by setting the value in the hash to be the model type and the model id,s eparated by a space:

 	Hoist.get({
 		membership: "membership 63688436-9bd4-4fc6-8c2c-ab3398ec2961",